Skip to content

 Solar Site

-- According to our soil surveys, over 95% of the site is in on Grade 3b or below agricultural land and as such is not farmed as Best and Most Versatile (BMV) land.
+• According to our soil surveys, over 93% of the site is in on Grade 3b or below agricultural land and as such is not classed as Best and Most Versatile (BMV) agricultural land.

-- There is also an existing solar farm in the southern section of the site which has been operational since 2015.
+• There is also an existing solar farm in the southern section of the solar site which has been operational since 2015.

 BESS Site

-- The Battery Energy Storage Systems (BESS) site is located on Land adjacent to the west of Bodelwyddan substation, south of St Asaph Business Park.
+• The Battery Energy Storage System (BESS) site is located on Land to the west of Bodelwyddan substation, south of St Asaph Business Park.

-- The BESS will be connected to the solar site by around 5km of underground cabling.
-The cable route is yet to be determined, with assessments still ongoing.
+• The BESS will be connected to the solar site by around 8km of underground cabling.
+The cable route will follow field boundaries and existing tracks through Kinmel Park and the highway verge adjacent to Glascoed Road.

 The Opportunity